techtim/ledMapper/README.md

 OSX

-LedMapper - app on openFrameworks (when not "Show Controllers" left/right arrows switch active controller) tested on OS X 10.9.5
+LedMapper -  app made with openFrameworks tested on OS X and Windows VS12 with oF tag 0.9.8

+Drag Syphon.framework file from ofxSyphon folder into Xcode ledMapper project source tree (select copy if needed and add targets).

+WIN
+Read how to install ofxSpout

 Kind of software manual: